 - You can put out a fire or a flare-up with a garden hose.
 Keep one close by with the water turned on and the nozzle set to spray so you can use it right away if necessary.
 A fire extinguisher can also do the job.

-If you or a loved one has been injured in an accident caused by a dangerous or defective product, you may be eligible to receive compensation for your injuries, damages and losses.
+Suppose you or a loved one has been injured in an accident caused by a dangerous or defective product.
+In that case, you may be eligible to receive compensation for your injuries, damages and losses.
 Contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.